4mica-Network/x402-4mica/README.md

   - Request: `{ "userAddress", "recipientAddress", "erc20Token"?, "ttlSeconds"? }`.
     Use `erc20Token = null` (or omit it) for ETH tabs; otherwise pass the token contract address.
   - Response: `{ "tabId", "userAddress", "recipientAddress", "assetAddress", "startTimestamp", "ttlSeconds" }`.
     `tabId` is always emitted as a canonical hex string.
+Recipients call this after a user shares their wallet; the facilitator reuses the existing tab for that pair whenever possible.
 - `POST /verify`
   - Request: `{ "x402Version": 1, "paymentHeader": "<base64 X-PAYMENT>", "paymentRequirements": { ... } }`.
   - Response: `{ "isValid": true|false, "invalidReason"?, "certificate": null }`.